-- 1. The unit should be on level ground and the engine should be off, as the fluid clutch would spin the air fan which would make it more difficult to light the fire and the fire may even be blown out.
-Ensure, though that you have started the Diesel engine and warmed it up before switching it off for the light up. - 2.
+- 1. The unit should be on level ground and the engine should be off, but the engine can be running with PTO disengaged to bring it up to operating temperature. - 2.
 To prevent smoke from escaping under the firebox, shovel dirt along the inside bottom edges of the panels.
 It will only need a couple inches to prevent the smoke from escaping underneath the unit.
 This is generally only a concern on hard ground, and it usually only lasts for the first hour of burning.
 After burning for a while the ash will build up and seal off the bottom of the firebox. - 3.
 Load your most burnable material (materials from the "Good Wood" pile as discussed in the previous section) which is the smaller, dryer and cleaner wood, into the firebox to a level about half way up.
 Ensure that the entire bottom area of the firebox (burn chamber) is covered. - 4.
 If you are permitted to use diesel fuel to assist in the lighting, spray it (approx. 10 gal.) across the top of this first load of wood.
 Be sure to get some diesel fuel on the wood near the lighting holes in the firebox side and on the wood towards the back.
 This will help make it easier to light.

-DANGER: If you are using an accelerant, first ensure there are NO HOT COALS remaining in the firebox.
+DANGER: If you are using an accelerant, first ensure there are NO HOT COALS remaining in the FireBox.

-DANGER: DO NOT use highly volatile accelerants such as gasoline or kerosene, to light the fire.
+DANGER: DO NOT use highly volatile accelerants such as gasoline or kerosene to light the fire.
 These fluids ignite almost explosively and may cause injury or death.